ultral/ultral.github.io/it/test-ansible-roles-via-testkitchen-inside-hyperv.md

 # Introduction
 Have you ever tested ansible roles?
 How do you do it?

-In my case we have:
+In my case, we have:
 * A lot of different ansible roles.
 * Hyper-V hosts as hypervisor.
 * A private cloud with limited possibility to create VMs on demand.